pmfrank/GalaxyFighter/README.md

 - PyGaqme

 ## Goals
-- [ ] Get rotary encoder working - Completed (Used Sunfounder Senser Kit v2.0 for Raspberry Pi B+ code - Lesson 27)
+- [X] Get rotary encoder working (Used Sunfounder Senser Kit v2.0 for Raspberry Pi B+ code - Lesson 27)
+- [X] Use a triangle to represent the ship and rotate it
+- [ ] Get a bullet to move from player in a straight line to the edge of the screen
+- [ ] Use rectangles to represent the enemy ships
+- [ ] Get collision between bullets and the enemy ships
+- [ ] Move enemy units
+- [ ] Have enemy units move toward player in an arc
 - [ ] Draw Sprite for player ship to screen
 - [ ] Get ship to rotate and fire with keyboad keys
 - [ ] Draw Sprites for enemy ship to screen
 - [ ] Get multiple enemy ships to screen
-- [ ] Get enemy units moving
-- [ ] Have enemy units move toward player in a arc